Periodic Normal Forms for Bifurcations of Limit Cycles in DDEs: Periodic spectral computations for classical DDEs

 which is an advance differential equation that has to be solved backward in time with an initial condition that still has to be specified.
-To determine the initial condition, recall that $\phi_i^\odot(s)$ is known and so it follows from \eqref{eq:phi_isun} that $c_i$ has to satisfy
+To determine the initial condition, recall that $\varphi^\odot$ is known and so it follows from \eqref{eq:phi_isun} that $c$ must satisfy

-Perform the change of variables: $s-\theta = -\xi, z_i(\xi) = c_i(-\xi), \psi(\xi) = \phi_i^\odot(s)(s+\xi)$ and define the map $K$ as $K(\xi-v) := \zeta(v-\xi,v)$.
+Perform the change of variables: $s-\theta = -\xi, z(\xi) = c(-\xi), \psi(\xi) = \varphi^\odot(s+\xi)$ and define the map $K$ as $K(u-w) := K(w-u,w)$.
 This yields the linear Volterra integral equation of the second kind